shady-byte/Weather-App/README.md

 5. Run the app on an emulator or physical device.

 ## Acknowledgments
-- Thanks to Weatherstack for providing the weather data API.
+- Thanks to weatherstack.com for providing the weather data API.
-- Thanks to CountryStateCity for providing the country/state data API.
+- Thanks to countrystatecity for providing the country/state data API.

 ## Screenshots
 <table>